+We believe in the total deity of the Holy Spirit.
 We believe that the ministry of the Holy Spirit is to glorify the Lord Jesus Christ during this age.
 He convicts us of sin and regenerates the sinner upon believing on Christ, baptizing the believer into one body of which Christ is the head.
 He indwells, guides, instructs, fills, comforts and empowers the believer for godly living and service through individually bestowed spiritual gifts.
 While the Scriptures do not teach that certain gifts have ceased, it does seem to indicate that their usage would vary according to the need that each gift is designed to meet.
-Harvest Bible Chapel does not encourage the use of the “sign gifts.”
-Instead we seek to emphasize the more excellent way of love and zeal for the more edifying gifts.
+Harvest Bible Chapel does not emphasize the use of the “sign gifts.”
+Instead we choose to emphasize the more excellent way of love and zeal for the more edifying gifts.

 Realizing that the cause of Christ extends beyond any one local fellowship, we believe in an ongoing ministry of extending the call of Christ to make disciples around the world.